gr-im/yocaml_foundation/README.md

-# yocaml_foundation
+# yocaml_codex

-A fundamental library for describing blogs with YOCaml (offering pre-usable data models, like the Archetypes offered in the YOCaml core)
+> A fundamental library for describing blogs with YOCaml (offering
+> pre-usable data models, like the Archetypes offered in the YOCaml
+> core)